Add this event to your calendar (Outlook, iCalendar)

 As noted above, feel free to compare this all-inclusive price with other outfitters that do private safaris (not adding strangers to our group).
 Many of them limit the mileage per day (charging for additional miles beyond that), and in some cases don't even provide water to guests for game drives.
 What I love about this outfitter is that they don't "nickel and dime" their guests.
 There are no "hidden fees" or surprise costs at the last minute.
 I've tried to account for everything I can think of in the pricing details below, based on our previous trips, but feel free to reach out to me with questions.

 Please note: if you want to sign up for the trip, an initial $750 deposit is due by Tuesday, June 30th to the Trip Leaders.
-At that time, you will also need to complete a form with your address, passport information and any travel insurance data so that the outfitter can make our Lodge reservations.
+You will also need to complete a form with your address, passport information and any travel insurance data so that the outfitter can make our Lodge reservations.
+COVID-19 Update: we will be holding everyone's deposits for a little longer after they are submitted, to monitor the situation with the pandemic.
+We will let everyone know before we do submit them to the outfitter and they become non-refundable.

 If needed, you may also make payment via check payable directly to "Proud African Safaris" and we will send the checks all together.
 There is a fee to use a credit card, so it is not recommended by the outfitter.
 It is also difficult for them to track individual payments not submitted at the same time.
 Our phone numbers are available to all who sign up and here is my mailing address for checks: